skullzarmy/digital-business-cards/README.md

 ## Roadmap

-1. Add support for all standard social media links with logos from simple-icons
+1.  ~~Add support for all standard social media links with logos from simple-icons~~
 1. Add support for any Google font by name
+    -   Progress made on refactoring the font loading to load only needed font.
 1. Add custom theme color support
 1. Add custom base font size support
 1. Create component generator